alflanagan/emacs24-starter-kit/README.md

 The latest build status at [Travis CI](http://travis-ci.org): [![Build Status](https://travis-ci.org/alflanagan/emacs24-starter-kit.svg?branch=lloyd-custom)](https://travis-ci.org/alflanagan/emacs24-starter-kit)

+NOTE: The build status, unfortunately, all-too-frequently fails due to problems with one of the many third-party packages installed by the starter kit.
+TODO: make tests discriminate between a package's failure to install, and failure of the package (require) statement.

 The latest version is at http://github.com/eschulte/emacs24-starter-kit/

 For more information including use and installation instructions see